petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-template-to-display-faqs.md

 ![The Collapsible FAQs template applied to a FAQ web content article.](./adding-a-template-to-display-faqs/images/06.png)

-Next, you'll start [adding some articles](./adding-the-sites-first-web-content.md) with your new content types.
+Next, [add some articles](./adding-the-sites-first-web-content.md) with your new content types.

 ## Relevant Concepts